JOIN LOGIN JOIN

 • Alternate heads, boss poles, and extra gubbinz

-That is exactly the kind of loadout flexibility Ork players want.
-It gives hobbyists room to personalize their boss, swap the vibe, and make the model feel like their Warboss instead of just the studio version repeated across every table.
+That right there is exactly the kind of loadout flexibility Ork players want.
+It gives hobbyists room to personalize their boss, swap out the wargear, and make the model feel like their Warboss rather than just a studio version repeated across every table.

 Redesigned Ork Boyz